Corentin-cott/Datapack-Cobblemon-RLM/README.md

 ## 🦦 How to install it ?

-You just need this pack both in your ressourcepacks folder and your world's dataoack folder.
+You just need this pack both in your ressourcepacks folder and your world's datapack folder.